Travelers face security delays at Newark's Terminal A

 NEWARK — Travelers will face security delays, especially during the upcoming Thanksgiving holiday, because of construction at New Jersey’s Newark Liberty International Airport's Terminal A, officials said Monday.

-Transportation Security Administation officials said one third of the security checkpoints have been closed in the A1 concourse due to renovations.
+Transportation Security Administration officials said one-third of the security checkpoints have been closed in the A1 concourse due to renovations.

 Longer wait times are possible during peak periods at the remaining checkpoints in the A2 and A3 concourses, the TSA said.
 Several flights also are being shifted to Terminal B.